toiletpapar/infrastructure/docs/baremetal/flatcar/a00-flatcar.md

 ls /sys/class/net
 ```

+Note the DNS server used here can be created following the instructions at `pi/b01-pi-dns.md`.
+Once created, the private ip of the box hosting the DNS server should be placed in the `DNS` field.

 Note you'll likely want a static ip for the control plane
 You can use your router's DHCP reservation for this
 ```